 33 – Visit the Mel Fisher Maritime Heritage Museum and let out your inner treasure hunter

-Are you a Pirates of the Caribbean fan?
-Explore the Mel Fisher Maritime Heritage Museum and learn how Mel Fisher and his crew found the biggest prize in treasure-hunting history, $450 million worth of gold, jewels, coins, and artifacts.
-Other ancient Spanish ship’s treasures are on display in the museum.
+At the Mel Fisher Maritime Heritage Museum, curious visitors learn how Mel Fisher and his crew found the biggest prize in treasure-hunting history: $450 million worth of gold, jewels, coins, and artifacts.

 34 – Taste some of Florida Keys finest rums

-35 – Get to know the sea turtles of the Keys
+35 – Say hello to the Keys’ friendly sea turtles

-Visit the Key West Turtle Museum and learn about the protection efforts to save the endangered sea turtles.
-This is a great place to explore the unique maritime history of Key West.
+At the Key West Turtle Museum, besides unforgettable meet-and-greet opportunities, visitors are taught all about the protection efforts to save the endangered sea turtles.

 36 – Encounter chatty parrots at Nancy Forrester’s Secret Garden

-37 – Scuba dive a Cold War-era ship
+37 – Scuba dive through a Cold War-era ship

-38 – Visit the iconic Audubon House & Tropical Gardens
+38 – Check out the iconic Audubon House & Tropical Gardens

 39 – Stand at the southernmost point in America

-Snap a photo with the colorful buoy marking the southernmost point of the United States.
-Visited by thousands of people each day, the iconic Southernmost Point Buoy is a must-visit landmark for every Key West first time visitors.
+Visited by thousands of people each day, the iconic Southernmost Point Buoy is a must-visit landmark for every Key West first-time visitor.

-40 – Journey into the world of the native plants and animals of the Keys
+40 – Get to know native plants and animals at the Keys Eco-Discovery Center

 41 – Taste Floridian-Caribbean cuisine at the quirky Blue Heaven